paul-howard/project-starters/README.md

 # Project Starters

 A set of basic project skeletons configured to my liking.
-(Ya gotta start somewhere!)
+(You've got to start somewhere!)